 Pros & Cons Of Using Homebuyer Surveys

 Using a homebuyer survey is almost always beneficial for gaining insight.
+A homebuyer survey can uncover major faults in a property, such as structural issues or damp, and may recommend further investigation if the surveyor cannot fully assess certain areas.
+Surveys provide a detailed understanding of the property’s condition, and allow buyers to raise particular concerns with the surveyor to ensure these are addressed.
 While pros outweigh cons in most cases, there are some issues that surveyors should be aware of when using them.

 Cons of a Homebuyer Survey